Skip to main content

 As far as cordless trimmers, you'll want to look for options with a top-mounted motor, which tend to be better balanced (making them easier to handle) than models with motors mounted down near the cutting line.

-Choosing The Right Weed Wacker
+Choosing The Best Weed Wacker

 Lightweight, balanced, and low vibration models will always rate higher on our list since they make maneuvering around the yard easier.
 The ideal model string trimmer will also come equipped with spools, which make it easy to load a new line.